28-Day Healthy Living ChallengeJuly 26, 2019

 Welcome to the Medicare Plan Finder Healthy Living Challenge.
 As you age, it can become easier and easier to form unhealthy habits.
 We’re here to help you break those habits and live your best life!

-In just 28 days, you can turn your life around and start living a healthier lifestyle.
+In this 28 day health challenge, you can turn your life around and start a new healthy lifestyle.
 Making healthy choices should not be one-time decisions.
 Start by making small changes (like following this calendar), then look for other ways to live healthier.

 - Set your health goals